-- Missed abortion: a miscarriage in which the • pregnancy is in the uterus, and there are no signs of it being expelled; this may be treated with medications, such as mifepristone and misoprostol, or with uterine aspiration - Near-miss: Serious error or mishap that has the potential to cause an adverse event but fails to do so because of chance or because it is intercepted - Periviable: the time period between 20 weeks and up through the 25th week, around the point of viability.
+Periviable: the time period between 20 weeks and up through the 25th week of pregnancy, around the point of viability.
 Twenty-two weeks is generally considered the earliest gestational duration at which survival is possible.
-The fetus is not expected to survive without resuscitative efforts and significant medical support. - Placenta accreta: a condition where the placenta is abnormally attached to the uterus and growing into the muscle of the uterus, which can lead to life-threatening bleeding and usually requires treatment with a hysterectomy (surgically removing the uterus) - Placenta percreta: a condition where the placenta • is abnormally attached to the uterus and growing through the uterine wall, into surrounding organs or structures, which can lead to life-threatening bleeding and usually requires treatment with a hysterectomy (surgically removing the uterus) - Postpartum cardiomyopathy: a condition where a pregnant person develops heart failure in the last month of pregnancy up to 5 months postpartum, without another identifiable etiology, and characterized by failure of the left ventricle to pump blood in a manner needed to sustain the body, causing death in up to 10% people who develop the condition.
+The fetus is not expected to survive without resuscitative efforts and significant medical support.
+18,19 Placenta accreta: a condition where the placenta is abnormally attached to the uterus and growing into the muscle of the uterus, which can lead to lifethreatening bleeding and usually requires treatment with a hysterectomy (surgically removing the uterus) Placenta percreta: a condition where the placenta is abnormally attached to the uterus and growing through the uterine wall, into surrounding organs or structures, which can lead to life-threatening bleeding and usually requires treatment with a hysterectomy (surgically removing the uterus)

+Postpartum cardiomyopathy: a condition where a pregnant person develops heart failure in the last month of pregnancy up to 5 months postpartum, without another identifiable etiology, and characterized by failure of the left ventricle to pump blood in a manner needed to sustain the body, causing death in up to 10% people who develop the condition.
 There is a high rate of recurrence in future pregnancies (about 20-50%).
-The risk of death is even higher if a person with signs of ongoing heart strain becomes pregnant again.14,15 - Postpartum hemorrhage: heavy bleeding in pregnancy after delivery of the baby
+The risk of death is even higher if a person with signs of ongoing heart strain becomes pregnant again.^{20,21}

+Postpartum hemorrhage: heavy bleeding in pregnancy after delivery of the baby Preeclampsia: a condition characterized by elevated blood pressure and protein in the urine of a pregnant person that usually develops in the later second trimester, with the potential to cause damage to multiple organs

+Pregnancy of unknown location: if an ultrasound is done, an intrauterine pregnancy is not confirmed; the patient may have a very early intrauterine pregnancy, a miscarriage, or an ectopic pregnancy

+Pressors: medications used to increase blood pressure when a patient's blood pressure is dangerously low

+Preterm prelabor rupture of membranes

+(PPROM): a condition where the pregnant person's amniotic sac (bag of water) breaks prior to 37 weeks' gestation, and prior to the onset of labor.
+Delivery occurs within one week of PPROM in 50% of patients.22

+Previable: a term used to denote the time period where a fetus would be unable to survive on its own outside of the pregnant person's body

+Retained tissue: pregnancy tissue that is left inside of the uterus after a miscarriage or abortion

+Salpingectomy: surgery to remove the fallopian tube, often done for a tubal ectopic pregnancy

-- Preeclampsia: a condition characterized by elevated blood pressure and protein in the urine of a pregnant person that usually develops in the later second trimester, with the potential to cause damage to multiple organs - Pressors: medications used to increase blood pressure when a patient's blood pressure is dangerously low - Preterm prelabor rupture of membranes (PPROM): a condition where the pregnant person's amniotic sac (bag of water) breaks prior to 37 weeks' gestation, and prior to the onset of labor.
-Delivery occurs within one week of PPROM in 50% of patients.16 - Previable: a term used to denote the time period where a fetus would be unable to survive on its own outside of the pregnant person's body - Retained tissue: pregnancy tissue that is left inside of the uterus after a miscarriage or abortion - Sepsis: the body's extreme and life-threatening response to an infection.
-Sepsis happens when an infection triggers a chain reaction throughout the body that can rapidly lead to tissue damage, organ failure, and death. - Threatened abortion: a patient is experiencing bleeding in pregnancy and their cervix remains closed - Uterine artery embolization: a treatment performed by interventional radiologists to block one or both main arteries to the uterus, therefore reducing blood flow to the uterus and reducing the risk of bleeding in a variety of settings, including when the placenta has grown deeply into the wall of the uterus
+Sepsis: the body's extreme and life-threatening response to an infection.
+Sepsis happens when an infection triggers a chain reaction throughout the body that can rapidly lead to tissue damage, organ failure, and death.23

+Syncopal episode: fainting usually caused by reduced blood flow to the brain

+Threatened abortion: a patient is experiencing bleeding in pregnancy and their cervix remains closed

+Thyroid storm: a life-threatening condition associated with high levels of thyroid hormone Uterine artery embolization: a treatment performed by interventional radiologists to block one or both main arteries to the uterus, therefore reducing blood flow to the uterus and reducing the risk of bleeding in a variety of settings, including when the placenta has grown deeply into the wall of the uterus

+World Health Organization pregnancy risk: a system for classifying cardiovascular risk during pregnancy24